-In Vancouver, the internment of the dead is done in the privately owned or church operated cemeteries and memorial parks.
-There are four such Catholic cemeteries in the Greater Vancouver area: The Garden of Gethsemane in South Surrey, St. Peter’s in New Westminster, St. Mary’s Cemetery in Chilliwack, and our Lady of Good Hope Cemetery in Hope, BC.
+In Vancouver, the internment of the dead is done in privately owned or church operated cemeteries and memorial parks.
+There are four such Catholic cemeteries in the Greater Vancouver area: The Garden of Gethsemane in South Surrey, St. Peter’s in New Westminster, St. Mary’s Cemetery in Chilliwack, and Our Lady of Good Hope Cemetery in Hope, BC.

-The Roman Catholic Cemeteries of the Archdiocese of Vancouver (RCCAV) is responsible for administering Catholic cemetery operations.
+The Roman Catholic Cemeteries of the Archdiocese of Vancouver (RCCAV) are responsible for administering Catholic cemetery operations.
 Catholic cemeteries offer burial space and refer parishioners to selected funeral homes for services so that complete needs are covered.

 The Gardens of Gethsemani is the only Catholic Cemetery and Mausoleum in the Lower Mainland.
 It provides in-ground burial plots, mausoleum crypts and cremation niches both indoor and outdoor.
 The Cemetery is regularly open from dawn to dusk but on November 1 and November 2, it stays open late to give families more time to visit.
 However, there are no all-day or all-night vigils in this cemetery.
 On November 1 and November 2, Masses are held throughout the day in the chapel.
 The cemetery pathways are lined with brightly-lit 1,000 battery-operated lights.
 Candles are available for sale to put on the graves.

 In all Catholic churches in the Archdiocese of Vancouver, the fee for funeral services including mass and internment is $200.
-There are additional charges for the choir and altar servers, if needed.
+There are additional charges for the choir and altar servers if needed.
 Personal donation to the priest by the family is voluntary.

 On the day of the funeral, the body is received at the entrance of the church with prayers and blessings by the priest.
 The casket is then brought close to the paschal candle at the altar while the choir is singing.
-If eulogy is requested, it is given by one or two members of the family, limited to three minutes each before the start of the Mass or after the Mass.
+If a eulogy is requested, it is given by one or two members of the family, limited to three minutes each before the start of the Mass or after the Mass.
 After the communion and the final commendation, the casket is brought to the hearse and started on its way to the cemetery.
-The priest or deacon accompanies the casket in the hearse for the graveyard service that includes prayers and blessing of the departed before the actual burial.
+The priest or deacon accompanies the casket in the hearse for the graveyard service that includes prayers and the blessing of the departed before the actual burial.

-Father Amador Abundo, pastor of the Immaculate Conception Parish in Delta who has served the Archdiocese of Vancouver since 1997, has officiated at many funeral Masses and services for Filipinos.
+Father Amador Abundo, the pastor of the Immaculate Conception Parish in Delta who has served the Archdiocese of Vancouver since 1997, has officiated many funeral Masses and services for Filipinos.
 Every year, on All Saints and All Soul’s Day on November 1 and November 2 respectively, he is invited by Filipinos to pray and bless the graves of their loved ones in various cemeteries.
-He is familiar with the customs and traditions for the dead both in the Philippines and Canada.
+He is familiar with the customs and traditions of the dead both in the Philippines and Canada.